kimyen/kimyen.github.io-old/about.md

 My favorite tea is Jasmine Green Tea.
 Every day you would see me taking a few trips to the kitchen with a glass tea pot to get hot water for my floral Jasmine tea.

 I'm suck at answering questions like "How are you?", "How was your weekend?", or "What's up?"
-(I don't understand unnessary greetings.)
-If you want to start a conversation with me, ask me about what is on my mind, what problem I am solving, or what I am excited about today.
+The best way to start a conversation with me is asking me about what's on my mind, what problem I am solving, or what I am excited about today.
 Or even better, give me a puzzle to solve. :)

 ## Education